Burgundy Truffle - Tuber Uncinatum

-Its skin is blackish in color, its flesh all covered with white veins, turns dark brown when ripe.
+Its blackish skin, its flesh all covered with white veins, turns dark brown when ripe.
 It differs from its cousin the summer truffle by a slightly more intense aroma and a stronger character.
 In the mouth, its bitter side disappears to give way to a subtle taste of hazelnut and mushroom.

-Burgundy truffles can be cooked as an aperitif, as a starter, in main dishes, in salads or even with cheese.
+Burgundy truffles can be cooked as an aperitif, as a starter, in main courses, in salads or even with cheese.

-Warning: cooking, even short, destroys the aromas of Tuber Uncinatum.
+Warning: even short cooking destroys the aromas of Tuber Uncinatum.

-Fresh truffles can be stored in the refrigerator (between 2 ° C and 5 ° C) in an airtight box lined with absorbent paper, to be changed every day.
+Fresh truffles can be stored in the refrigerator (between 2°C and 5°C) in an airtight box lined with absorbent paper, which must be changed daily.

 A consume within 7 to 10 days.